If you would like fresh frozen Wild Alaskan salmon delivered to your doorstep,

 Preparation:

-2. Brush coating of mayonaise on breasts after mixing with garlic salt and lemon pepper.
+2. Brush coating of mayonaise on breasts after mixing with

 3. Pour honey mustard dressing over halved breasts.